derrickhwang21/practicespring/README.md

     * Connect to `album_app` database
 * Run `PracticeSpringApplication`
 * Go to localhost: 8080 from a browser to view client side server
+* **Prior to building and running Spring application be sure to uncomment `spring.jpa.hibernate.ddl-auto=create` within the application.properties to initialize table schema.
+After initializing once, be sure to comment back in or delete to avoid dropping existing table.**